Nicole-Hong/lighthouse-python-fundamentals/README.md

 # lighthouse-python-fundamentals

-This is README.md file.
+This is a README.md file.

 Hello, it is me, Nicole!

-Cat is black!
+Cat is white!